ElijahWood2003/musaic/README.txt

 3. Build the CNN Model:
     Use TensorFlow/Keras to create a CNN architecture.
-    Include convolutional layers, pooling layers, and fully connected layers.
+    Includes convolutional layers, pooling layers, and fully connected layers.
-    Add dropout or batch normalization for regularization.
+    Adds dropout for regularization.

 4. Compile the Model:
-    Choose an optimizer (e.g., Adam).
+    Choose an optimizer -> using adam.
-    Use a loss function suitable for classification (e.g., sparse_categorical_crossentropy if labels are integers).
+    Use a loss function suitable for classification -> using sparse_categorical_crossentropy since labels are ints.
-    Add metrics like accuracy.
+    Add metrics -> currently just accuracy.

 5. Train the Model:
     Use the training set to train the model.
     Validate the model on the validation set.
-    Monitor for overfitting and adjust hyperparameters if necessary.

 6. Evaluate the Model:
     Test the model on the test set.
-    Analyze performance using metrics like accuracy, confusion matrix, etc.
+    Analyze performance using the predefined metrics (accuracy).

 7. Save and Deploy the Model:
     Save the trained model for future use.
-    Optionally, deploy the model for inference.

 References: